MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-dedicated-devices-fully-managed-enroll.md

 ## Enroll by using Google Zero Touch

 To use this method, Zero Touch must be supported on devices and affiliated with a supplier that is part of the service.
 For more information, see [Android for Enterprise](https://www.android.com/enterprise/management/zero-touch/)(opens Android website).
+You can set up Zero Touch in the Microsoft Endpoint Manager admin center or in the Google Zero Touch console.

+### Set up in admin center
+These steps describe how to configure Zero Touch enrollment from inside the Microsoft Endpoint Manager admin center.

-### Step 1 - Add required permission
+#### Step 1 - Add required permission
 The *update app sync* permission is required to enable Zero Touch configuration in the admin center.
 You can create a new custom role and add the permission or you can edit an existing role, as described in the following steps.

 1. Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431)